A proof of Dunfield-Gukov-Rasmussen Conjecture: Heegaard Floer homology

 The~data $(\Sigma, \colalpha, \colbeta, \markX, \markO)$ determines the~link $S$ completely.
 We call it a~\emph{multipointed Heegaard diagram for $S$}.
 It is not determined by $S\ric$, but any two Heegaard diagrams for $S$ are related by a~finite number of certain moves \cite[Proposition 3.3]{Multivariable}.

 \begin{example} Given a~diagram of a~singular link $S\ric$, possibly with thin edges subdivided by bivalent vertices, we construct a~multipointed Heegaard diagram, called the~\emph{initial Heegaard diagram for $S\ric$}, as follows.
-First, take the~boundary of the~tubular neighborhood of the~diagram of $S$ decorated near crossings and bivalent vertices as in the~left and middle pictures of Figure~\ref{fig:initial-heegaard-diagram}.
-The~$\alpha$-curves are meridians around thin edges of $S$ and curves around real crossings.
-The~$\beta$-curves are either parallel to the~contours of the~surface or they bound disks containing the~$X$ and $O$ basepoints; the~latter are called \emph{internal curves}.
+First, we choose the $\alpha$- and $\beta$-curves in a way, that near crossings and vertices they look as in the~left and middle pictures of Figure~\ref{fig:initial-heegaard-diagram}.
+The~blue $\alpha$-curves are meridians around thin edges of $S$ and curves around real crossings.
+The~red $\beta$-curves are either parallel to the~contours of the~surface or they bound disks containing the~$X$ and $O$ basepoints; the~latter are called \emph{internal curves}.
 We then perform two modifications.
-Let $S_0$ be the~component of $S$ that carries the marking of $S$ and enumerate other components $S_1,\ldots,S_r$, so that each $S_j$ for $j>0$ can be connected with a~straight arrow to some $S_{j'}$ with $j' < j$.
-Attach a~handle to the~surface along each such arrow, merge two $\beta$-curves along this handle and add a~new meridinal $\alpha$-curve around $S_j$ as shown in the~top right corner of Figure~\ref{fig:initial-heegaard-diagram}. \footnote{ This configuration differs by a~handle slide from the~one associated with a~smooth resolution in \cite{OSCube}. } This guarantees that the~surface is connected, but it has two more $\beta$-curves than $\alpha$-curves.
+Let $S_0$ be the~component of $S$ that carries the marking of $S$.
+We enumerate other components $S_1,\ldots,S_r$, so that each $S_j$ for $j>0$ can be connected with an arrow to some $S_{j'}$ with $j' < j$.
+Attach a~handle to the~surface along each such arrow, merge two $\beta$-curves along this handle and add a~new meridional $\alpha$-curve around $S_j$ as shown in the~top right corner of Figure~\ref{fig:initial-heegaard-diagram}.\footnote{ This configuration differs by a~handle slide from the~one associated with a~smooth resolution in \cite{OSCube}. } This guarantees that the~surface is connected, but it has two more $\beta$-curves than $\alpha$-curves.
 We fix it by removing two $\beta$-curves near the~marking: the~internal one and one parallel to the~contour of the~surface, see the~bottom right corner of Figure~\ref{fig:initial-heegaard-diagram} (this is the~piece of the~diagram with basepoints $X_0$ and $O_0$).
 The~reader is encouraged to check that the~resulting diagram satisfies the~conditions for a~Heegaard diagram.
 In particular, the~number of $\beta$-curves matches the~number of $\alpha$-curves. \end{example}